Updated 2025-02-12

 Tip

-There's another scenario that lets you connect your on-premises network to multiple VCNs.
+Another scenario lets you connect an on-premises network to several VCNs.
 Instead of using a single DRG and hub-and-spoke topology, you set up a separate DRG for each VCN and a separate private virtual circuit over a single FastConnect.
 However, the scenario can be used only with FastConnect through a third-party provider or through colocation with Oracle.
 The VCNs must be in the same region and same tenancy.
 For more information, see FastConnect with Multiple DRGs and VCNs.

 Overview of Transit Routing

-Transit routing is simply routing traffic to either a virtual cloud network (VCN) or an on-premises network through a central hub VCN.
+Transit routing is the task of routing traffic to either a Virtual Cloud Network (VCN) or an on-premises network through a central hub VCN.
 Here's a basic example of why you might use transit routing: you have a large organization with different departments, each with their own VCN.
-Your on-premises network needs access to the different VCNs, but you don't want the administration overhead of maintaining a secure connection from each VCN to the on-premises network.
+An on-premises network needs access to the different VCNs, but you don't want the administration overhead of maintaining a secure connection from each VCN to the on-premises network.
 Instead you want to use a single FastConnect or Site-to-Site VPN.

 This scenario uses a hub-and-spoke topology, as illustrated in the following diagram.
 The term hub here means only that a VCN is acting as the hub in this hub-and-spoke design.

-This image shows the basic hub and spoke layout of VCNs connected to your on-premises network.
+This image shows the basic hub and spoke layout of VCNs connected to the on-premises network.

 Gateways Involved in Transit Routing

 The next diagram shows the gateways on the VCNs.
-The hub VCN has a dynamic routing gateway (DRG), which is the communication path with the on-premises network.
-For each locally peered spoke VCN, a pair of local peering gateways (LPGs) that anchor the peering connection.
-One LPG is on the hub VCN, and the other is on the spoke VCN.
+The hub VCN has a Dynamic Routing Gateway (DRG), which is the communication path with the on-premises network.
+Each locally peered spoke VCN uses a pair of local peering gateways (LPGs) that anchor the peering connection: one LPG is on the hub VCN and the other is on the spoke VCN.

 This image shows the basic hub and spoke layout of VCNs along with the gateways required.